Acton - Upper Burnie

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Acton - Upper Burnie's approval levels have been significantly below the yearly average of 3, showing a notable downturn in recent development.
+Looking at development activity over the past five years, Acton - Upper Burnie's approval levels have been significantly above the yearly average of 2, indicating strong recent growth in development activity.

 How does recent development compare to population growth in Acton - Upper Burnie?